Michael Bloomberg: 2001 election

 In 2001, New York's Republican mayor Rudy Giuliani, was ineligible for re-election due to the city's limit of two consecutive terms.
 Bloomberg, who had been a lifelong member of the Democratic Party, decided to run for mayor on the Republican ticket.
 Voting in the primary began on the morning of September 11, 2001.
 The primary was postponed later that day, due to the September 11 attacks.
 In the rescheduled primary, Bloomberg defeated Herman Badillo, a former Democratic congressman, to become the Republican nominee.
-After a runoff, the Democratic nomination went to New York City Public Advocate Mark J. Green.
+After a runoff, the Democratic nomination went to New York City Public Advocate Mark Green.

 Bloomberg received Giuliani's endorsement to succeed him in the 2001 election.
 He also had a huge campaign spending advantage.
-Although New York City's campaign finance law restricts the amount of contributions that a candidate can accept, Bloomberg chose not to use public funds and therefore his campaign was not subject to these restrictions.
-He spent $73 million of his own money on his campaign, outspending Green five to one.
-One of the major themes of his campaign was that, with the city's economy suffering from the effects of the World Trade Center attacks, it needed a mayor with business experience.
+Although New York City's campaign finance law restricts the total amount of contributions that a candidate can accept, Bloomberg chose not to use public funds and therefore his campaign was not subject to these restrictions.
+He spent $73 million of his own money on his campaign, outspending Green by a ratio of five to one.

-In addition to running on the Republican line, Bloomberg ran on the ticket of the controversial Independence Party, in which "Social Therapy" leaders Fred Newman and Lenora Fulani exerted strong influence.
-Bloomberg's votes on that line exceeded his margin of victory over Green.
-(Under New York's fusion rules, a candidate can run on more than one party's line and combine all the votes received.)
-Another factor was the vote in Staten Island, which has traditionally been friendlier to Republicans than the rest of the city.
-Bloomberg received 75 percent of the vote in Staten Island.
-Overall, he won 50.3 percent to 47.9 percent.

 In the wake of the September 11 attacks, Bloomberg's administration made a successful bid to host the 2004 Republican National Convention.
-The convention drew thousands of protesters, among them New Yorkers who despised George W. Bush and the Bush administration's pursuit of the Iraq War.
+The convention drew thousands of protesters, among them New Yorkers against George W. Bush and the Bush administration's pursuit of the Iraq War.